MK0999/readmefile/Develop/README.md

   * [Tests](#tests)
   * [License](#license)
   ## Description
-  Created a readme file where you can describe the work , its usage, tests used in projects, and so on. it helps to arrange the show the work
+  Created a readme file which helpd to deascribe the project its usage, tests used in and so on.
   ## Installation
   inquirer@8.2.4
   ## Usage
-  It helps to arrange the work so that when user look on it they have an idea what is used in project and how it works
+  It creates a guidelines that how project has been creted . so that anyone who is working on project knows hows it build up.
   ## Contribution
   N/A
   ## Tests